isomerpages/moe-westwoodsec/_cca/Clubs/Westwood Flying Club.md

 ---
 ### OBJECTIVES

-*   To promote aviation and inculcate a strong passion for flying among our students.
+*   To promote aviation and inculcate a strong passion for flying among our students.&nbsp; &nbsp; &nbsp; &nbsp;
 *   To develop leadership qualities in students.
 *   To build good character and inculcate values in students